mhammadsaani/myDevOpsNotes/1- Networking/README.md

 - Persistent (Use One TCP connection to serve all HTTP requests)
 - Non Persistent (Used one TCP connection to serve one request)

+There are two types of HTTP messages
+- HTTP request messages
+- HTTP response messages

+### HTTP Request Message

+A simple HTTP request message will look like this
+`
+GET /path/to/file/index.html HTTP/1.1
+Host: www.google.com
+Connection: close
+User-agent: Mozilla/5.0
+Accept-language: fr
+Accept: text/html
+`
+***Important Info***
+- HTTP messages are in plain ASCII text
+-  HTTP messages can have one or as many lines as needed
+-  The first line is called the ***request line*** while the rest are called ***header lines***

+The anatomy of Request Line is
+- Method
+   - GET
+   - POST
+   - HEAD
+   - PUT
+   - DELETE
+- URL
+- Version

+### Example
+- Method -> GET
+- URL -> /path/to/file/index.html
+- HTTP Version -> HTTP/1.1